This post may contain affiliate links. Please read my disclosure.

 By adding some fresh mango, this mango mojito gives a fun tropical twist on a classic drink.
 More importantly it is both refreshing and tasty.

-Because of my love of mangos, I'm always on the lookout for a reason to use them.
-Recently I was wanting to make a drink where I didn't have to buy a ton of extra ingredients specifically for it.
-T
+Because of my love of mangoes, I'm always on the lookout for a reason to use them.
+From this drink to something like mango popsicles.

 Jump to:

 A classic mojito actually originated in Cuba and consists of mint, lime, sugar, white rum and club soda.
-Really the only difference with the mango mojito is adding fresh mango and using honey instead of mango.
+It is known for its refreshing and citrusy flavor.
+This one adds mangoes for extra flavor.

 A "standard drink" is the amount of alcohol in a 12-ounce beer, 5 ounces of wine or 1.5 ounces of distilled spirits.
 So it just depends on how much you can handle.